Guido Della Rovere

-Guido Della Rovere (born 4 June 2007) is an Italian professional footballer who plays as an attacking midfielder for Regionalliga Bayern club Bayern Munich II.
+Guido Della Rovere (born 4 June 2007) is an Italian professional footballer who plays as a midfielder for Regionalliga Bayern club Bayern Munich II.

 Club career

 Cremonese

+The talented youngster made his first appearance for Cremonese with the primavera during a match against Feralpisalò in the second-highest youth division, Campionato Primavera 2, on 6 May 2023.

+In early 2024, top-flight clubs showed interest in recruiting him, such as Serie A club Juventus, Dutch Eredivisie club Ajax, and German Bundesliga club Bayern Munich.

-The talented youngster made his first appearance for Cremonese in a match against Feralpisalò in the second-highest youth division, Primavera 2, on 6 May 2023.
-After good performances in the youth team, Della Rovere made his professional debut on 10 May 2024 in a 3–0 home win against Cittadella on matchday 38 of Serie B. He subbed in the 64th minute of the game for César Falletti.
+After good performances in the youth team, Della Rovere made his professional debut with the senior team on 10 May 2024, during a 3–0 home win against Cittadella on matchday 38 of Serie B, substituting César Falletti at the 64th minute of the game.

 Bayern Munich

-On 3 July 2024, Della Rovere moved to Germany and joined Bundesliga club Bayern Munich for an undisclosed fee, he immediately joined the reserve team Bayern Munich II.
+On 3 July 2024, he moved to Germany and joined Bundesliga giants Bayern Munich for an undisclosed fee, immediately joining the reserve team.

-On 2 August 2024, he made his debut for Bayern Munich II on a 2–1 away win Regionalliga Bayern match against 1.
+On 2 August 2024, Della Rovere made his debut with Bayern Munich II during a 2–1 away win Regionalliga Bayern match against 1.
 FC Nürnberg II, coming off the bench at the 46th minute.

-On 25 October 2024, Della Rovere scored his first goal with Bayern Munich II, as he started for the 3–0 home win Regionalliga Bayern match against TSV Schwaben Augsburg, opening the score with his goal at the 14th minute.
+On 25 October 2024, he scored his first professional goal with Bayern Munich II, as a starter during the 3–0 home win Regionalliga Bayern match against TSV Schwaben Augsburg, opening the score with his goal at the 14th minute.

+Della Rovere was called up for the 5–0 win friendly match against Austrian Bundesliga club Red Bull Salzburg on 6 January 2026, substituting Felipe Chávez at the 82nd minute.

+On 21 March 2026, he was called up with the Bayern Munich senior team for the first time, during a 4–0 home win Bundesliga match against Union Berlin, as an unused substitute however.

+After the 2025–26 season concluded, clubs showed interest in recruiting Della Rovere, including Serie A clubs Fiorentina and Napoli, ahead of the 2026–27 season.

 International career

-Della Rovere has represented Italy as a youth international, featuring with the under-15s, under-16s and under-18s.
+Born in Cremona, Italy, to an Italian father and a mother from Lithuania, Della Rovere holds dual Italian and Lithuanian citizenship, thus making him eligible to represent either nation.
+He has represented Italy as a youth international, featuring with the under-15s, under-16s, under-18s and under-19s.